 The BCCA-TTR is principally supported by operating funds from BC Cancer Agency and donations to the BC Cancer Foundation.
 The BCCA-TTR also operates with substantial and critical logistic support and collaboration from the Departments of Pathology and Surgery, Vancouver Island Health Authority.

 Manitoba Tumour Bank (MTB)

-The Manitoba Breast Tumor Bank (MBTB) is part of the MTB network.
 The mission of the Manitoba Tumour Bank (MTB) is "to improve cancer diagnosis, management and treatment through enhanced translation of cancer research."
 The Manitoba Tumour Bank has been in operation since 1993 and represents one of the oldest tumour banks in the country.

 NCIC Clinical Trials Group (NCIC CTG)